Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/020_vulnerabilities.en.md

 title = "Vulnerabilities"
 slug = "vulnerabilities"
 weight = 20
+description = "Learn how to manage and update vulnerabilities in your BOM using BOMnipotent.
+Includes commands and troubleshooting tips."
 +++

 An activity at the core of supply chain security is to compare the contents of a BOM, meaning all components of a product, to databases of known vulnerabilities.